Hannan-Javed/Anime-episode-downloader/README.md

 After inputting and clicking enter, the downloading will automatically start and it will try to download from the highest quality.
 If theres an error in the link, it will try the lower quality links if they work.
 Episode will not be downloaded if it takes longer than **Two and a half minutes** to download or **No links work**.
 By default it will download english subbed episodes.
 To change to english dubbed, modify code on line 80.
-If you want to skip downloading an episode, just close the opened chrome tab and click "exit" when prompted - this will delete the undownloaded file.
 ## Note
-### Running this will delete any undownloaded (.crdownload) files in the downloads folder
+1. Running this will delete any undownloaded (.crdownload) files in the downloads folder
+2. Closing the opened chrome tab will termintate the program